sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/9.png)

-Sandboxie-Plus can not only warn when unboxed processes are started, but it can also prevent the start entierly.
+Sandboxie-Plus can not only warn when unboxed processes are started, but it can also prevent their start entirely.

 ## Shell Integration